-As such, depending upon the chipset they feature, they have the highest expandability options.
+As such, they have the highest expandability options depending upon the chipset they feature.

-They often feature 2-3 PCIe x16 slots along with a few PCIe x1 slots, 4-6 SATA slots, support for a higher amount of RAM, multiple M.2 slots and plenty of fan headers for cooling.
+They often feature 2-3 PCIe x16 slots, a few PCIe x1 slots, 4-6 SATA slots, support for a higher amount of RAM, multiple M.2 slots, and plenty of fan headers for cooling.

-ATX motherboards are often used by gamers and professionals on their mid and full tower PC cases.
+Gamers and professionals often use ATX motherboards on mid- and full-tower PC cases.
 They also readily support multiple GPUs and NVIDIA SLI in particular.

-As far as the price is concerned, the ATX form factor varies drastically ranging from $99 all the way to $900.
+Regarding the price, the ATX form factor varies drastically, ranging from $99 to $900.

-Of course there is a multitude of factors that goes into determining the price of a motherboard, and the form factor is one of them.
+Of course, many factors go into determining the price of a motherboard, and the form factor is one of them.